Valdresflye

-Valdresflye, also spelled Valdresflya and Valdresflyi, is a mountain plateau in the easternmost part of the Jotunheimen mountains in Norway.
+Valdresflye is a mountain plateau in the easternmost part of the Jotunheimen mountains in Norway.
 The plateau lies in Innlandet county, mostly in Øystre Slidre Municipality, but a small area extends into Vang Municipality as well.
 The Norwegian County Road 51 runs over the plateau, reaching 1389 m above mean sea level, but this road is only open in the summers.

-The plateau is surrounded by several mountains including Gråhøi to the east, Heimdalshøe to the northeast, Tjønnholstinden to the northwest, and Rasletinden to the west.
+The plateau is surrounded by several mountains including Gråhøe to the east, Heimdalshøe to the northeast, Tjønnholstinden to the northwest, and Rasletinden to the west.
 The lakes Bygdin and Vinstre lie along the south side of the plateau.

 Name

 The plateaus is named Valdresflye.
 The first element is the name of the district Valdres in which it is located.
 The last element is the finite form of fly which means 'flat mountain plateau'.